bxparks/AceSegment/examples/AutoBenchmark/README.md

 # AutoBenchmark

-This program creates instances of `SegmentDisplay` using different configurations of the `LedMatrix` class:
+This program creates instances of `ScanningDisplay` using different configurations of the `LedMatrix` class:

 * `direct`: group and segment pins directly connected to MCU